-ROP8001 Conceptualising and Contextualising Research ROP8002 Research Integrity and Ethics HMB8900 Medical and Biological Sciences (Full-Time) 48 HMB 8901 Medical and Biological Sciences (Part-Time) 24
+ROP8001 Conceptualising and Contextualising Research ROP8002 Research Integrity and Ethics HMB 8900 Medical and Biological Sciences (Full-Time) 48 HMB 8901 Medical and Biological Sciences (Part-Time) 24 Elective unit R0P8003 Doctoral Industry Project Placement

-Course Code: UPHN Campus: St Albans.
+Course Code:UPHN

+Campus:St Abans.

-About this course:Doctoral degree in Nursing and Midwfery The Doctoral Degree (PhD) is an advanced research program offered across VU's research focus areas and the major disciplines of the academic Colleges, which allows the student to conduct original research in an area that is both of interest to the student and of broader significance to the University, industry and the community, with the assistance of an experienced research supervisory team.
+About this course: Doctoral degree in Nursing and Midwifery The Doctoral Degree (PhD) is an advanced research program offered across VU's research focus areas and the major disciplines of the academic Colleges, which allows the student to conduct original research in an area that is both of interest to the student and of broader significance to the University, industry and the community, with the assistance of an experienced research supervisory team.
 The PhD includes: